Admiral Hipper-class cruiser: Armament

 The ships' armament was rounded out by twelve torpedo tubes; they were mounted in four triple launchers on the ships' main deck.
 The ships carried twenty-four G7a torpedoes, twelve loaded in the tubes and one reload for each.
 The G7a torpedo carried a 300 kg warhead.
 It had three-speed settings; in 1939, it could reach 12500 m at 30 kn, 7500 m at 40 kn, and 5000 m at 44 kn, its maximum speed setting.
 The 340 hp radial engine was improved during the war, which improved performance.
 The ranges increased to 14000 m, 8000 m, and 6000 m, respectively.

 For minelaying purposes the ships could be equipped with maximum 140 m of rails on which different type of mines could be loaded, transported and thrown over the stern.
-The maximum load of mines was 140 ton.
+The maximum load of mines was 140 tons.
 When carrying a full load of mines, counterweights had to be added in the double bottom of the hull.
 The standard mine was the EMC mine which was a contact mine and had a 300 kg explosive charge.